flipmcf/CasterPak/Readme.md

     #EXT-X-STREAM-INF:PROGRAM-ID=1,BANDWIDTH=1156684,RESOLUTION=1280x720
     http://example.com/i/my_video_highdef.mp4/index_0_av.m3u8

 Each one of those url's above will also be served by this application.
-Each URL contains the defintion of the video stream for that video resolution, saved at that file location.
+Each URL contains the definition of the video stream for that video resolution, saved at that file location.
 We call these files 'media manifests' or 'segment manifests' This application will serve segment manifests and the actual segment data.

 The caching server will determine if the m3u8 segment manifest is available on-disk, or needs to be created before being served.